KoolADE85/adrianborrmann.com/README.md

 Obtain a copy of the database from the live site and place it in the root level of this repository beside this README file.
 The database should be named `database.db`.

-See the Downloads section on BitBucket for database snapshots.

 Then, run these commands:

     cp settings_local.py.ex settings_local.py
     export PYTHONPATH=.:..:../lib/
     ./manage.py runserver 0:8000

-Admin credentials are your normal personal login.